material-motion/material-motion/specifications/directors.md

 <p style="text-align:center"><tt>MVP</tt></p>

-**Set up API**: A Director implements a `setUp` function.
+**Set up API**: A director implements a `setUp` function.
 This function will be invoked exactly once.
-This function accepts a Transaction instance.
+This function accepts a transaction instance.

 Example pseudo-code protocol definition: